There are many things I hate.

 - Find somewhere else to sleep for a while.
 Pick a friend, partner, or hotel.
 You don’t want to get bitten and rashy if you can help it, and the longer you delay a serious and systemic extermination effort, the more serious and systematic the infestation will become.

 - Call a professional.
 You can DIY turquoise jewelry, a night table, or fireworks (you shouldn’t), but with pest problems it’s always best to have an expert do it for you.
 It doesn’t matter how many wikihow articles you’ve read – a well-reviewed exterminator will always know more than you.
-Check sites like Yelp or Angie’s List for to make sure you’re hiring the right person.
+One professional from Fantastic Pest Exterminators told us to thoroughly read reviews so you can the right company before you book a session.
+You can even check sites like Yelp or Angie’s List to make sure you’re hiring the right person.

 - Be patient.
 These things can take time.